Graph Puzzles I.1: Oriented Berge-Fulkerson Conjecture: o6cdc from o6c4c

 which is not a circuit.

-Notice also, that we have chosen half-edge orders in such a way, that pairs of edges around the \textit{ordered} vertices 5, 7 and 8 have the same orientations as in the o6c4c solution.\sidenote[][]{This is where the vertices got their name.} Conjecturally we can do something similar for almost strong Petersen colourings, but this will be explored in some further paper.
+Notice also, that we have chosen half-edge orders in such a way, that pairs of edges around the \textit{ordered} vertices 5, 7 and 8 have the same orientations as in the o6c4c solution.\sidenote[][]{This is where the vertices got their name.} We'll show in \citep{GP2-2} that it's related to \textit{almost strong Petersen colouring}.